Sleep and recovery in the workplace

 Everyone Health Staffordshire

 Everyone Health Staffordshire offer a free healthy lifestyle service to Staffordshire residents.
-This includes support to help people lose weight, get more active and stop smoking, plus support for people who feel lonely or isolated.
+This includes support to help people lose weight, get more active and stop smoking.
 Please note, some restrictions do apply.

 They also offer a free healthy workplace service to some businesses in Staffordshire, to support employees to stay healthy.
 Restrictions do apply, so please contact Everyone Health to discuss if your business may be eligible.

-Staffordshire residents who are at high risk of Type 2 diabetes may be eligible for free support from the NHS Diabetes Prevention Programme.
+Staffordshire residents who are at high risk of Type 2 diabetes may be eligible for free support from the Healthier You - NHS Diabetes Prevention Programme.
+Why not encourage your employees to check their risk of developing Type 2 diabetes, by using the 'know your risk' tool.
+It's free and it only takes a few minutes.

 Resources to promote sleep and recovery awareness in the workplace